aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 ## Summary

-In this notebook, we have learned how to approximate derivatives using finite differences.
-We demonstrated the principle how the finite-difference formulas can be derived for the $n$-th order of accuracy, and showed how to treat boundary and central points in the numerical grid.
+In this notebook, we learned how to approximate derivatives using finite differences.
+We illustrated how finite-difference formulas can be derived and showed how to treat boundary nodes in the numerical grid.

-Besides that, we've explained the tool of Python slicing and motivated its usage showing its advantage over Python looping.
-In the next notebook we advance our knowledge in finite-difference approximation by considering higher order derivatives.
+Besides that, we've explained the Python slicing and motivated its usage showing its advantage over Python looping.
+In the next notebook we extend our knowledge on finite differences by considering higher order derivatives.

 ```python
 from IPython.core.display import HTML